Who Can Serve as a Court Investigator

 The investigator shall conduct an investigation before the court appoints a guardian or a conservator to allow the court to determine the appropriateness of that appointment.

-A.R.S. § 14-5308(B)There is also a built-in conflict-of-interest safeguard.
-An investigator, and anyone closely related to them, cannot be appointed as a fiduciary, attorney, or professional in the same case unless the court finds good cause.
-This prevents investigators from using their position to gain a financial role in the person's life.
-For families, knowing these protections exist can provide reassurance that the process is designed to serve the ward's interests first.
+The law also includes a conflict-of-interest safeguard.
+An investigator and their close relatives cannot take on a paid role in the same case unless the court finds good cause.
+As a result, investigators cannot use their position to gain a financial role in the person's life.